shivalimittal123/astraforge.io/README.md

 ## 🧩 Integration Example

-AstroFroge.ai integrates easily with your test ecosystem using a YAML configuration.
+AstraForge-ai integrates easily with your test ecosystem using a YAML configuration.

 ```yaml
 # astraforge_config.yaml